RuiyangJu/KCR-Post-Processing/zero_shot/LLM-jp-4-8B-Instruct/README.md

 The categories below are based on a three-way comparison among Input, Pred, and GT.
 Input is treated as the noisy OCR source, Pred as the model's correction attempt, and GT as the target correct transcription.

 ### 1. Input-copying without sufficient correction
 The dominant error pattern is copying the noisy Input with little correction.
-This is especially clear in `100249416_00034_1`, `200015843_00110_1`, `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, and `200022050_00007_2`.
-Pred often matches Input almost exactly, while GT contains substantial corrections.
+This is especially clear in `100249416_00034_1`, `200015843_00110_1`, `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, and `200022050_00007_2`. **Pred often matches Input almost exactly**, while GT contains substantial corrections.
 This means the model preserves many OCR-like errors instead of reconstructing the intended transcription.

 ### 2. Severe early stopping / truncation

-`200022050_00010_2` is the clearest truncation case.
+`200022050_00010_2` is the clearest **truncation** case.
 GT_Length is 468, but Pred_Length is only 49, and the prediction stops after the opening fragment.
 This is different from normal character confusion: the model fails to continue the transcription at all.
 It should be treated as a generation-length or early stopping failure rather than a simple OCR correction error.

 ### 3. Long-context degradation and output-length cap behavior